 being specifically tempted to hurt Cain.

-All of the above is conjecture, but it seems that Cain believed his responsibility was to make himself “feel better” instead of dealing with his sinful heart.
-Rather than hold himself responsible for his attitude, he chose to blame Abel.
-Placing others under the microscope appears to be better than looking in the mirror... but it's not!
+Obviously, all of the above is conjecture, but it appears that Cain believed his responsibility was to make himself “feel better” instead of dealing with his sinful heart.
+Rather than hold himself responsible for his attitude and decisions, he chose to blame Abel.
+Initially, "placing others under the microscope" might feel better than "looking in the mirror," but it's not!
 Without some long hard looks "in the mirror" we won't have the insight or fortitude to set-up needed boundaries in our lives.

 According to many books by Drs.
 Cloud and Townsend, boundaries give us whatever we allow and create.
-While the hurts and offenses from others definitely impact our lives, many of our problems are the results of poor decisions.
+While hurts and offenses from others negatively impact us, many of our problems are the results of poor decisions.
 Such trouble became part of our lives because we didn't make intentional decisions to become better.

 Our current life situations primarily consist of whatever we’ve created or allowed.

-Here's the good news: God is eager to help us with the struggle we’re facing or emotion we're experiencing.
+Here's the good news: God is MORE THAN EAGER to help us with whatever obstacle we face or suffering we experience.